 - The Gated or the Nag approach where a screen popup for users using adblockers.
 The user is offered two buttons: Show how to disable the ads and a button that lets him/her proceed as it is.
 This is the soft gated approach, and it may or may not give you good results.

 - And then there is the last option called the Hard or the Block option where the user has no choice but to whitelist your site to proceed.
 Now this approach shows the best results IF your content is good, else people will just go away.

 It also offers an option to Subscribe and do away with ads!

 Now when visitors start whitelisting your site, you will soon see a gradual drop in the adblocking software users.

 Consequently, your ad impressions increase, your clicks increase and your revenue increases.
 Now, this may not be proportionate, but there is some revenue increase that occurs gradually.
-In my case the revenue increase has been by over 20%!
+In my case, the revenue increase has been by around 15%!

 Like GetAdmiral, you also have BlockAdblock.com.

 You can just visit BlockAdblock and configure your defense with a basic script.

 There are several other anti-Adblock vendors like Pagefair.com, SourcePoint.com, ReviveAds.com, SecretMedia.com, Yavli.com, and so on that can help you recover lost advertising revenue.